vdavyskiba/frontend-senior-test/README.md

+#About

+Typical AngularJS + RequireJS web app skeleton

+I had used this approach in a list of projects, it is ready for a scaling

+Of course in real projects there also should be existed StateNamesConstants, TemplateCache and some other stuff like scripts concatenation, uglification, tests

+I'm not good in design so i didn't even tried to made one

+You can find some other my test and education projects, my commits via my github page https://github.com/vdavyskiba

 # datapine frontend test #

 Once you have cloned this repo, then please follow the instructions below to continue with the test.
 If you have any problems or need any help, then please let us know.